FREE SECUR Dynamo/Solar Emergency NOAA/AM/FM Radio and Flashlight ($59.99 value) with any $250+ purchase. Coupon Code: NOAA

 In addition, you can rely on your neighbor to collect your mail/packages, take care of house pets or plants, and call you with any strange happenings on your property while you’re away.

-Depending on your relationship with local police, officers can cruise periodically to monitor your home and look out for suspicious activity.
+Depending on your relationship with local police, officers can cruise periodically to monitor your home and look for suspicious activity.

 Before you leave for vacation, ensure all necessary documents have been photocopied, stored, and backed up on an external hard drive.